Executive Summary (TL;DR)

 Each technology era produces an organizing principle that separates organizations that scale from those that stall.
 In the cloud era, it was build for failure.
 In the AI era, it is Ethical Hyper-Velocity (EHV).

 This approach is demonstrated in my live case study: Architecture Is Policy: Compiling Governance into the AI Stack.
-It proves that a governance PDF is a checkbox compared to an automated deployment pipeline.
+It proves that a governance PDF is a checkbox compared to an automated deployment pipeline, highlighting why Governance must scale alongside your Architecture.

 Why is traditional AI governance failing?